dtaht/blog-cerowrt/content/post/real_results.md

 ## Exploring bandwidth asymmetry

-Believe it or not, we can probably rip out another 4-6ms from this pretty easily, and, if we are willing to sacrifice bandwidth in favor of latency another 10ms on top of that.
-Getting things, overall, down, to 2ms per station.

 But I'll save that for another day.
-I'm just going to savor this.
+I'm going to savor this for a while.

+## Aside

+Well, let me return for a moment to an earlier plot.

+{{< figure src="/flent/airtime-c2/would_that_be_so_bad.svg" >}}

+Would it be *bad* to sacrifice 50% of your bandwidth (sometimes), in order to get your wifi latency below 4ms?
+What if it was only 20%? or 10%?
+Or 70%?

+In order to make mu-mimo work effectively we need to shorten the txops anyway.
+What if we do that to wifi now?

+The theory said it would.
+It did.
+Getting wifi down to consistent latencies like this was my main goal for the make wifi fast project.
+And, I'm out of funding, which means that taking this any further will have to rely on the community.

+Chart

+## Ripping out latency can be fun!

+Believe it or not, we can probably rip out another 4-6ms from this with tighter code and/or better firmware, and, if we are willing to sacrifice bandwidth in favor of latency another 10ms on top of that.
+We could get things, overall, down, to an increment of no more than 2ms per station actively transmitting.
+The host result shows we can get to 4ms latency, and that's a *good thing*.

 Rip out re-ordering

 It will probably come at some sacrifice in bandwidth, but which would you rather have.

+Come rain, or movement, or interference, we should be able to hold wifi latencies nearly constant - although there as yet a few edge cases to explore with this code.